GenesysCloudBlueprints/deploy-webchat-chatbot-with-lambda-blueprint/blueprint/index-draft.md

 * **Architect bot flow** - allows you to define the words and intents associated with speech and text detection in a chat or voice bot.
 The bot flow leverages machine learning to communicate intelligently with customers.
 * **Architect inbound chat flow** - provides the integration and the routing layer that gets the customer to the right information or people.
-* **Data action** provides the integration to the AWS Lambda that looks up a customer's order status.
+* **Data action** Integrate the chatbot with an existing AWS Lambda that looks up the order status for a customer.
+By promoting reuse, the development team will speed up delivery and demonstrate efficient design.
 * **Web chat widget** - allows developers to create and configure a JavaScript web chat widget that deploys to their organization's website where customers interact with it.

 Additionally, this blueprint explains how to deploy the AWS Lambda, all the AWS IAM roles, and all the CX as Code components from within a single Terraform/CX as Code project.